 Yes.
-Groups can book to have us come to their lodge or camp to give a talk about lions and our project.
-We also hope to have guests come and visit us or join us during .
-Field activities in the wider NCA.
+Groups can book to have us come to their lodge or camp to give a talk about lion and our project.
+We also hope to have guests come and visit us or join us during field activities in the wider NCA.
 Donations following such activities will go directly to help funding our continued work.

-What impact does tourism have on the lions in Ngorongoro?
+What impact does tourism have on the lion in Ngorongoro?

 For the most part, not much.
-The Crater lions are so used to having vehicles around they appear to be quite unperturbed by the attention as long as trucks keep a reasonable distance.
-Lions are lazy and confident cats, and most of their hunting and social interactions happen at night.
+The Crater lion are so used to having vehicles around they appear to be quite unperturbed by the attention as long as trucks keep a reasonable distance.
+Lion are lazy and confident cats, and most of their hunting and social interactions happen at night.

 What’s the best part of your job?

-Being in this fantastic area, following in real time the soap operas of the lions, and being part of this interesting project, which we hope will have a very positive impact on the long-term conservation of the iconic lion populations in the region.
-AND THE
+Being in this fantastic area, following in real time the soap operas of the lion, and being part of this interesting project, which we hope will have a very positive impact on the long-term conservation of the iconic lion populations in the region.

 Worst part of your job?